 Fieldsports Channel’s Charlie Jacoby has been defending conservation hunting again.
 Channel Five’s Jeremy Vine show in the UK, hosted by Anne Diamond, lammed into trophy and big game hunters in April 2019.
 This follows a series of attacks on the sport, which remains the world’s biggest conservation provider.

-The usual celebrities – including Chris Packham and Joanna Lumley – have lined up to attack trophy hunting over news of what British hunters brought home in 2017-2018.
+In March 2019, the usual celebrities – including Chris Packham and Joanna Lumley – lined up to attack trophy hunting over news of what British hunters brought home in 2017-2018.

 The Daily Telegraph reveals that the UK imported:

 7 polar bear skins, skulls or coats

 4 hippo trophies